rainbowdashlabs/sql-java/docs/02/operators.md

 ### Greater and Less

 Everything which has a size is size comparable.
-This counts for string, numeric values, dates and more.
+This counts for string, numeric values, date and more.

 Like in java we have the same operators here.